data2health/InvenioRDM/engagement.md

 * CTSAs
 * CD2H Partners
 * Open Science fans
-* We’re working to promote best practices and openness across scientific community, The menRva project facilitates activities between communities: funders, journals, grant-funding institutions, researchers, physician-scientist.
+* We’re working to promote best practices and openness across scientific community, The InvenioRDM project facilitates activities between communities: funders, journals, grant-funding institutions, researchers, physician-scientist.

 ______________
 **Some of our Community Engagement Plans**

 * We will contact all CD2H participants who’ve onboarded and indicated interest in this project, say hi, remind them of our github and direct them here.
 * We will contact people who have indicated interest in our project but never onboarded, share this github repo.
-* Make use of #MenRva on [CD2H Slack](https://cd2h.slack.com/messages).
+* Make use of #InvenioRDM on [CD2H Slack](https://cd2h.slack.com/messages).
 This channel will be used to chat about the project, answer questions, be a community spot.
 We'll also share relevant files, presentations, announcements for feedback, networking
 * Social coding - Use Github to communicate, share work and collaborate with above mentioned communities
 * Make it easy.
 We'll be sure to tag people who’ve expressed interest in helping with a certain aspect of the project.
 * Conferences/Workshops  - Metadata workshop at Scripps (Fall 2019)